 WeBS data are most easily submitted using the WeBS Online system; please see the separate 'Guide to WeBS Online' for details on how to get set up for this.
-We request that you submit your data promptly This allows for any after each monthly count. queries to be dealt with quickly whilst the counts are still fresh in your memory.
+We request that you submit your data promptly after each monthly count.
+This allows for any queries to be dealt with quickly whilst the counts are still fresh in your memory.
 If you do not have internet access, Core Count recording forms are available from the WeBS Office or from your LO.
-You will be provided with sufficient recording forms for the sites you cover.
-As the WeBS recording year runs from July to June, we request that any outstanding forms up to and including the June count are returned promptly to your LO or the WeBS Office after the June count.
+You will be provided you with sufficient recording forms for the sites you cover.
+As the WeBS recording year runs from July to June, we request that any outstanding forms up to and including the June count are returned promptly to the LO after the June count.